Ellednera/Vitamin-C-for-Java/README.md

 # Vitamin C for Java
 Compile and run java source codes in one go.
-This is only good for running Java codes from the command prompt.
+This is only good if you're running Java codes from the command prompt.

 ### Name of the Program
 Don't take it too seriously :)